Who Can Be at Fault in Left-Turn Accidents?

-If you were involved in a left-turn accident, the knowledgeable Portland car accident lawyers at Rizk Law are prepared to review the circumstances of your accident and discuss your legal options.
+If you were involved in a left-turn accident, a Portland car accident lawyer that serves auto accident victims in Multnomah County from Rizk Law is prepared to review the circumstances of your accident and discuss your legal options.

 The initial consultation is completely free of charge.
 We accept car accident cases on contingency, so if we represent you, there will be no upfront fees.
 We do not get paid unless we are successful in recovering damages for you.